Case Studies & Testimonials

-Doug Starr discusses working through a business succession plan and using the MaxProtect Plan® and trusts for his business, ECCA.
+This video shows our client Doug Starr discussing his experience working with Knox Law for a business succession plan and using the MaxProtect Plan® and trusts for his business, ECCA.
 He discusses how while he was initially overwhelmed, working with Tom Hoffman and Knox Law was beneficial and effective.

 "The estate plan worked out exactly how it was mapped out.
 So, there was a very seamless transition with respect to the transfer of the stock and the ownership of the company when my father did pass.
 We were very pleased with how that whole process worked out... it has worked extremely well for our family."